Kitware/vtk-js/Sources/Rendering/Core/Renderer/api.md

 Reset the camera clipping range based on the bounds of the visible actors.
 This ensures that no props are cut off

-If bounds is provided, then Reset the camera clipping range based on that bounding box.
+If `bounds` is provided, then reset the camera clipping range based on the bounding box.
-This method is called from ResetCameraClippingRange() If Deering frustrum is used then the bounds get expanded by the camera's modelview matrix.
+This method is called from `resetCameraClippingRange()` If Deering frustum field of view is used then the bounds get expanded by the camera's modelview matrix.

 ### erase  (set/get Boolean)

-When this flag is off, the renderer will not erase the background or the Zbuffer.
+When this flag is off, the renderer will not erase the background or the z-buffer.
 It is used to have overlapping renderers.
 Both the RenderWindow Erase and Render Erase must be on for the camera to clear the renderer.
 By default, Erase is on.

 ### draw (set/get Boolean)

 When this flag is off, render commands are ignored.
 It is used to either multiplex a vtkRenderWindow or render only part of a vtkRenderWindow.
 By default, Draw is on.

 ### interactive (set/get Boolean)

 Turn on/off interactive status.
 An interactive renderer is one that can receive events from an interactor.
 Should only be set if there are multiple renderers in the same section of the viewport.

 ### layer (set/get Integer)